trade-tariff/trade-tariff-dev-hub/docs/rfcs/001_inheritance_rbac.md

 ## Motivation and Rationale

-Our goal is to provide differential access to various kinds of user to access various kinds of credential that are capable of accessing variout UK Trade Tariff services.
+Our goal is to provide differential access to various kinds of user to manage API credentials.
+The access should enable adding roles to provide more access and removing roles to restrict access.

 For example, we have users that are strictly Fast Parcel Operators (FPOs) who do not typically need access to APIs for Simplified Process for Internal Market Movements (SPIMM) and vice versa.
 We also have many public APIs which we desire to be publicly accessible with rate limits with more permissive limits when managed credentials are used.

 Ultimately, we want to design an RBAC architecture that gets us as close as possible to the following principles:

 1. Simple - Its easy to manage and to add new roles
-2. Extensible - Whatever we build can be easily changed
+2. Extensible - Whatever we build can be easily changed (especially enabling Hierarchical RBAC in future)
 3. Principle of Least Privilege - We clearly demarcate access to specific services and avoid cross-service and cross-resource access for granular permissions
 4. Zero Trust - We always verify whether the current organisation has access to the given resource at the correct access level